Eze148/FunProg/README.md

 # FunProg
-A Repository for C++ Fundamental Programming
+A Repository for c++ programming used on the Fundamental Programming Lab Works